47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 #Slide 1

-Kleisli is a data type used in Λrrow to model a sequence of chained functions of the shape from A to F<B> where A is the result of a previously executed computation and F<B> represents any data type that has a type argument such as IO, Option, etc.
+Kleisli is a data type used in Λrrow to model a sequence of chained functions of the shape from A to F<B>
+This allow us to chain transformations of types with a Monadic Context

 #Slide 2

 Kleisli represents an arrow from <D> to a monadic value Kind<F, A>.
-That means, when we create a Kleisli<Id,Int,Double>
-we are wrapping a value of Int to Id<Double>.
+That means, inside the Kleisli we transform the type D into the type A inside F

 #Slide 3

 Inside the Kleisli, we specify the transformation.
-If we want to transform from the Int to the Id<Double>, we create a Kleisli with a function which receives an Int as parameter and returns the Id<Double>.
+We can specify a function from the input type to the Monadic context with the type output For example a Kleisli<Id,Int,Double> the function will receives an Int as parameter and returns the Id<Double>.

 #Slide 4

-The local function allows us to do a conversion on the original input value inside the Kleisli before it's executed, creating a Kleisli with the input type of the conversion.
+The local function allows us to do a conversion on the original input value before it's executed, creating a Kleisli with the input type of the conversion as the same context and output type.
-In this sample, we are creating a Kleisli which receives a Config object and uses local to transform the Config parameter into an Int or Double.
+We can create a Kleisli which receives a Config object and uses local to transform the Config parameter into an Int or Double, before the Kleisli k1 or k2 was executed.

 #Slide 5

-The ask function creates a Kleisli with the same input and output type inside the monadic context, so you can extract the dependency into a value.
+The ask function creates a Kleisli with the same input and output type inside the monadic context, So, if we don´t need to change to another output type we will use local to get the same type inside the monadic context
-In this case, we are creating a Kleisli from Config to Option<Config> using ask, and then, extracting the values to do another operation.

 #Slide 6

-The map function modifies the Kleisli output value with a function once the Kleisli has been executed.
+The map function modifies the Kleisli output value once the Kleisli has been executed.
+Then, return a new Kleisli with the new output type to continue with more transformations

 #Slide 7

-The flatMap function maps the Kleisli output into another Kleisli with the same input type and monadic context.
+The flatMap function compose the Kleisli with another Kleisli which must to have the same input type as the output type from the first Kleisli and the same monadic context to create a new one, with the initial input type and monadic context and the second kleisli output type.

 #Slide 8

 The andThen function composes the Kleisli output.
-We have different ways to use andThen, it can be used with another Kleisli like the flatMap function.
+We have different ways to use andThen, it can be used with another Kleisli like the flatMap function, and return another Kleisli.

 #Slide 9

-With another function like the map function.
+With another function like the map function, changing the output type and return a new Kleisli with a new output type.

 #Slide 10

 Or, can be used to replace the Kleisli result.
+In this case we ignore the original Kleisli result and only get the specified before.
+This is useful if change the result for one of our transformations and get a new result inside a new Kleisli

 # Final